taocpp/PEGTL/doc/Stream-Parsing.md

 ###### Text Inputs

-The text inputs keep track of line and column numbers with the same limitations as the regular inputs and use either `text_position` or `text_position_with_source`.
+The text inputs use `text_position` or `position_with_source< Source, text_position >` with the same limitations as the regular inputs regarding the line and column numbers.

 ```c++
 template< typename Eol = tao_stream_eol,